Some New Constructions of Generalized Plateaued Functions: Introduction

 The rest of the paper is organized as follows.
 In Section II, we introduce the needed definitions and results related to generalized plateaued functions.
-In Section III-A, we give a necessary and sufficient condition of constructing generalized plateaued functions in spectral domain.
-In Section III-B, we give a complete characterization of generalized plateaued functions whose Walsh support is an affine subspace.
-In Section III-C, we provide some construction methods of generalized plateaued functions with (non)-affine Walsh support.
-In Section IV, we give a generalized indirect sum construction method of generalized plateaued functions and based on this construction method, we give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.
-In Section V, we make a conclusion.
+In Section III, based on the principle of designing generalized plateaued functions in spectral domain, we characterize generalized plateaued functions with affine Walsh supports and provide constructions of generalized plateaued functions with (non)-affine Walsh supports.
+In Section IV, based on what we called generalized indirect sum, we give constructions of generalized plateaued functions, which are also applicable for generalized bent functions.
+In Section V, we discuss the constructions of pairwise disjoint spectra generalized plateaued functions with (non)-affine Walsh supports and we present a construction of generalized bent functions by using pairwise disjoint spectra generalized plateaued functions as building blocks.
+In Section VI, we make a conclusion.